Kayak Tours Launch From Morro Bay State Park Marina, 10 State Park Road, Morro Bay, CA

 |KAYAKING: Morro Bay Short Paddle (Family Friendly)

-Our Morro Bay short kayak tour is an action packed guided kayak tour designed to optimize your time on the wildlife rich waters of Morro Bay National Estuary.
-We don't visit the sand dunes on the west side of Morro Bay (as we do on our Kayaking: Morro Bay Half Day Classic Tour) but there are plenty of birds as well as other wildlife to see and fun to be had for beginners and experts alike on this California guided kayak tour.
-Concentrating on the east side of Morro Bay, we'll visit an oyster farm, harbor seals, a heron rookery and we have chances to see otters.
-This guided kayak tour is designed with beginners and family groups in mind and includes basic paddle and safety instruction at the start of the tour.
-The sandspit protects Morro Bay from the ocean and large waves.
+Our Morro Bay short kayak tour is an action packed guided kayak tour designed to optimize your time on the wildlife rich waters of Morro Bay National Estuary, which is protected from the open ocean by a four mile long sandspit.
+We don't visit the sand dunes on the west side of the bay (as we do on our Kayaking: Morro Bay Half Day Classic Tour) but there are plenty of birds as well as other wildlife to see and fun to be had for beginners and experts alike on this Morrro Bay kayak tour.
+Concentrating on the east side of the bay, the places your naturalist guide may take you to visit include an oyster farm, a harbor seal haul out area, a heron rookery and you have chances to possibly see otters.
+This guided kayak tour on Morro Bay is an excellent choice for all paddlers, including beginners and family groups.

 per person (Youth Discounts)